DahVoid/DV1655/README.md

 # DV1655
 Each assigment is created within its own branch.
-Only på functional code in the main branch.
+Only put functional code in the main branch.